Steven Ward (TV personality)

+Early life and education

 Ward was born in Philadelphia, Pennsylvania, on November 12, 1980.
-For most of his youth, Ward lived throughout Southeastern Pennsylvania.
-In the Fall of 1993 his family relocated to Northern Virginia and he attended Fairfax High School (Fairfax, Virginia), where he played junior varsity football and wrestling, and varsity lacrosse, before graduating in 1998.
+For most of his youth, Ward lived throughout southeastern Pennsylvania.
+In fall of 1993, his family relocated to Northern Virginia.
+He attended Fairfax High School in Fairfax, Virginia, where he played junior varsity football and wrestling, and varsity lacrosse, and graduated in 1998.

-Ward attended Drexel University as an international business major and French minor.
+Ward attended Drexel University in Philadelphia, where he majored in international business major and minored in French.
 He graduated in 2003.